leancamp/organisers-guide/Organisers Guide.md

 ## Iterating and improving

-Once we have enough extra cash to buy some more plane tickets, we invite and announce new leaders, both local and regional, known and unknown.
+Once we have enough extra cash to buy some more plane tickets, we invite and announce new speakers and leaders from other cities, both local and regional, known and unknown.
 Start with the Seed Speakers list since they have given the best sessions in the past.
 When they attend, you know they'll make it a better Leancamp.

-At this point, we don’t need to worry about financial viability anymore, so we can turn our full attention create the best possible experience for our participants with the money from additional ticket sales.
+Past the break even point, we don’t need to sell more tickets, so we can turn our full attention create the best possible experience for our participants.
+Extra ticket sales are still great - with that money, we can make some improvements - but our main focus can move from selling to curating.
+(The great thing here is that better curation will now lead to better sales since our marketing channels are functioning well.)

 As we release batches of tickets, we reduce the discount.
 This pushes people to buy tickets sooner and allows us to add bigger costs based on the event’s momentum.

-Successful events start to profit, so we either improve the event, or pool it the Leancamp account for future events.
-The Leancamp account is transparent to all organisers and Leancamp Leaders.

 ## Big names